suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 It is assumed that the reader is familiar with the high-level firmware update architecture {{I-D.ietf-suit-architecture}} and the threats, requirements, and user stories in {{I-D.ietf-suit-information-model}}.

+The design of this specification is based on an observation that the vast majority of operations that a device can perform during an update or secure boot are composed of a small group of operations:

+* Copy some data from one place to another
+* Transform some data
+* Digest some data and compare to an expected value
+* Compare some system parameters to an expected value
+* Run some code

-A core concept of the SUIT manifest specification are commands.
-Commands are either conditions or directives used to define the required behavior.
+In the SUIT manifest specification, these operations are called commands.
+Commands are classed as either conditions or directives.
+Conditions have no side-effects, while directives do have side-effects.
 Conceptually, a sequence of commands is like a script but the used language is tailored to software updates and secure boot.

 The available commands support simple steps, such as copying a firmware image from one place to another, checking that a firmware image is correct, verifying that the specified firmware is the correct firmware for the device, or unpacking a firmware.
 By using these steps in different orders and changing the parameters they use, a broad range of use cases can be supported.
 The SUIT manifest uses this observation to optimize metadata for consumption by constrained devices.